delta-reporter/delta-reporter/docs/index.md

 It can be used by any member of tech team, as it's providing a lot of add-on features to suit all needs.

-The goals of this project are:
+The main features of this project are:

-- Monitor all the automated tests involved on a software development flow in real time
+- Monitoring all the automated tests involved on a software development flow in real time  in one place

-- Keep an history of the results on previous deployments
+- Keeping the history of the results on previous deployments

 - Automated comparison with older results to suggest type of failure (application change, test to be updated, platform issue)

+## Technology used

+Flask - easy and lightweight micro web framework written in Python React - Next.js framework used in world’s leading companies PostgreSQL - open Source Relational Database

 ## Start using Delta Reporter

 There are few main steps to get the Delta Reporter running for your team.
-Please check out our [Start Guide](start_guide.md) for the details.
+Please check out our [Getting Started Guide](start_guide.md) for the details.

 To dive into the look and feel, check out our [Delta Demo Page](https://delta-frontend.herokuapp.com/).